 "S_delete_logfile_data_table_by_id() USER Transaction Logfile Delete - No Commit on Delete"

-For example, if one starts a non-versioned edit session with ArcGIS and performs a selection with greater than 100 objects, the warning messages are written to the ArcSDE error log.
+For example, if a non-versioned edit session is started with ArcGIS and a selection is performed with greater than 100 objects, the warning messages are written to the ArcSDE error log.
 The rows written to the log file data table are not committed until the user or application performs a commit.

 If the application performing the operation rolls back the database transaction, the inserts or deletes from the log file data table are also rolled back.